whatmakeart/whatmakeart.github.io/content/sewing/how-to-thread-an-juki-ddl-870-industrial-sewing-machine.md

 To complete this tutorial you should be familiar with basic [Sewing](sewing.md).
 You will need:

 - thread
-- a properly sized needle
+- a properly sized needle - _see_ [How to Select Needle and Thread Size](how-to-select-needle-and-thread-size.md)
 - a bobbin
 - a bobbin case
 - Juki DDL 8700